AndreasZachariae/semantic_hierarchical_graph/README.md

 ## TODO
 Improvements
 - [ ] (optional) use dist_transform instead of ws_erosion
-- [ ] remove brisge points which are in collision with ws_erosion
+- [x] remove brisge points which are in collision with ws_erosion
 - [x] clear bridge edges in the beginning with dist_transform or ws_erosion
+- [ ] Detect if the whole room is a corridor (With corridor width thresholds) and don't collapse rectangles in other rooms
 - [ ] Adjust planning in graph for multiple possible paths.
 Plan all paths and compare lenghts for shortest
 - [ ] Make sure correct distances are in the graph edges

 Every bridge point has to be connected
 - [x] 1. straight line connection
 - [ ] 2. visibility algorithm with lines in random directions
+- [ ] 2.1.
+Find orthogonal lines between bridge point and closest path and find third point on this line which connects both
+- [ ] 2.2.
+Change the angle of the line in x degree steps and change distance of thrid point in x steps
 - [ ] 3.
 A*
 - [ ] Check if valid path between all bridge points

+Smoothing
+- [ ] Find shortcuts in the graph but not through largest rectangle

 Make 3 levels of connectivity:
 - [x] 1. only connect in straight lines